 Other newborn kitten care tips

 Much like newborn human babies, newborn kittens spend much of their time sleeping, waking occasionally to be fed and cared for.
-Kittens are able to sense warmth and use their sense of smell to move towards their mother's belly and are dependent on a source of milk and warmth to aid them in their development.
+Kittens can sense warmth and use their sense of smell to move toward their mother's belly and are dependent on a source of milk and warmth to aid them in their development.

 Warmth is important for newborn kittens

 Newborn kittens can't regulate their body heat, which is part of the reason that they usually pile up near or on their mother.
 If your newborn kitten doesn't have a mother or littermates to keep their body temperature up, you will have to do more to help keep them warm by using something such as a heating disk in the crate or a heating pad on low heat underneath a blanket in their enclosure.
 You should also make a little nest out of blankets for the kitten to lay in for comfort.
 You must make sure that the heating pad isn't too hot by touching it with your hands and providing a comfortable place in your kitten's cage/crate that does not have a heating item so they can go there if they get too warm.